Ben-Drucker/SlurmPlusPlus/README.md

   - Install Nvidia drivers (See troubleshooting section if Nvidia drivers not found)

+## Docker Image Details:

+The docker image used in this extension can be found on dockerhub: [https://hub.docker.com/repository/docker/benndrucker/tunneller-support/general](https://hub.docker.com/repository/docker/benndrucker/tunneller-support/general).
+It is built for `linux/amd64` and `linux/arm64` architectures.
+The image includes the following preinstalled software (summarized):

+The dockerfiles used to build this image can be found in `extras/dockerfiles`.
+TODO

 ## Troubleshooting:

 - Before continuing, ensure your version of VS Code is up to date.